Skip to main content

 Warranty + what's actually included

-• Manufacturer limited-lifetime warranty on Textilene mesh fabric
+• Manufacturer warranty on the Textilene mesh fabric per the manufacturer documentation

 • Manufacturer material warranty on Quad-X aluminum posts and stainless gate hardware